digideskio/pakyo-org/app/views/_warmup.md

 Our application needs an easy way to create a Twitter client using the credentials we defined in our configuration.
-Because we'll need access to the client throughout many aspects our back-end code, let's create a helper.
+Because we'll need access to the client throughout our back-end code, let's create a helper.

 Open `app/lib/helpers.rb` and add the following code inside the `Helpers` module: